albhoe/personal-scripts/README.md

 ﻿# personal-scripts

-These are for Albert Hoe's personal laptop.
-Files may not be where you think they are if you're somehow reading this.
+These are for Albert Hoe's personal laptop. root_dir may not be correct if you decided to run this on your machine for some reason.